George Mason: Legacy and historical view

 "Declaration of the Rights of Man and of the Citizen" was written in the early days of the French Revolution under the influence of Jefferson, the U.S. Minister to France.
 According to historian R.R.
 Palmer, "there was in fact a remarkable parallel between the French Declaration and the Virginia Declaration of 1776".
 Another scholar, Richard Morris, concurred, deeming the resemblance between the two texts "too close to be coincidental": "the Virginia statesman George Mason might well have instituted an action of plagiarism".

 Donald J. Senese, in the conclusion to the collection of essays on Mason published in 1989, noted that several factors contributed to Mason's obscurity in the century after his death.
-Older than many who served at Philadelphia and came into prominence with the new federal government, Mason died soon after the constitution came into force and displayed no ambition for federal office, declining a seat in the Senate.
-Mason left no extensive paper trail, no autobiography like Franklin, no diary like Washington or John Adams.
-Washington left papers collected into 100 volumes; for Mason, with many documents lost to fire, there are only three.
-Mason fought on the side that failed, both at Philadelphia and Richmond, leaving him a loser in a history written by winners—even his speeches to the Constitutional Convention descend through the pen of Madison, a supporter of ratification.
+Mason was older than many of those who served in Philadelphia and subsequently came into prominence with the new federal government.
+Mason died soon after the constitution came into force and displayed no ambition for federal office, declining a seat in the Senate.
+Mason left no extensive paper trail and, unlike Franklin, who authored an autobiography, left no diary like Washington or John Adams.
+Washington left papers collected into 100 volumes; for Mason, many of whose documents lost to fire, there were only three that endured.
+Mason fought on the side that failed, both at Philadelphia and Richmond, leaving him a loser in a history written by winners, even his speeches to the Constitutional Convention descend through the pen of Madison, a supporter of ratification.
 After the Richmond convention, he was, according to Senese, "a prophet without honor in his own country".

 The increased scrutiny of Mason which has accompanied his rise from obscurity has meant, according to Tarter, that "his role in the creation of some of the most important texts of American liberty is not as clear as it seems".
 Rutland suggested that Mason showed only "belated concern over the personal rights of citizens".
 Focusing on Mason's dissent from the constitution, Miller pointed to the intersectional bargain struck over navigation acts and the slave trade, "Mason lost on both counts, and the double defeat was reflected in his attitude thereafter."
 Wallenstein concluded, "the personal and economic interests of Mason's home state took precedence over a bill of rights".

 Whatever his motivations, Mason proved a forceful advocate for a bill of rights whose Objections helped accomplish his aims.
 Rutland noted that "from the opening phrase of his Objections to the Bill of Rights that James Madison offered in Congress two years later, the line is so direct that we can say that Mason forced Madison's hand.
 Federalist supporters of the Constitution could not overcome the protest caused by Mason's phrase 'There is no declaration of rights'."
 O'Connor wrote that "Mason lost his battle against ratification ... [but] his ideals and political activities have significantly influenced our constitutional jurisprudence."
 Wallenstein felt that there is much to be learned from Mason: